neo-project/neo-express/docs/quickstart.md

 - [Visual Studio Code v1.37](https://code.visualstudio.com/Download)

-Ubuntu users must also install libsnappy-dev and libc6-dev via apt-get in order to use NEO-Express.
+Ubuntu users must also install libsnappy-dev and libc6-dev via apt-get in order to use Neo-Express.

 ## Installation

 > Note, this install process is specific to the early access preview.
 Eventually
 > these packages will be distributed via nuget.org and the VSCode marketplace.

-Download all the files from the [NEO Early Access Preview folder](http://tinyurl.com/neo-dev-eap).
+Download all the files from the [Neo Early Access Preview folder](http://tinyurl.com/neo-dev-eap).
 In addition to this quickstart, there are three nuget packages (.nupkg), a VSCode extension (.vsix) and a command reference document (.md):

-- NEO Smart contract templates for dotnet new
+- Neo Smart contract templates for dotnet new
-- NEO-Express developer blockchain
+- Neo-Express developer blockchain
 - NEON-DE fork of NEON compiler (DE stands for "debugger enhancements")
-- NEO contract debugger for VSCode
+- Neo contract debugger for VSCode

 Download all the packages to your local machine.
 Open a terminal window and change to the folder the packages were downloaded to.
 Execute the